githubjacky/llm-research/README.md

 # llm_research
-*a package to do research utilizing Large Language Models*
+*A minimum Python package built on top of the LangChain framework to interact with LLM.*